-AND ON READING the materials filed, and on hearing submissions of counsel for the Ontario Plaintiffs,
+AND ON READING the materials filed, and on hearing submissions of counsel to the Ontario Plaintiffs and the Dealers;

 - THIS COURT ORDERS that the time for service and filing of this notice of motion and motion record is validated and abridged and any further service thereof is dispensed with. - 2.
 THIS COURT ORDERS that unless otherwise defined herein, or unless the context requires otherwise, capitalized terms in this Order have the meanings attributed to them at Schedule "A" of this Order. - 3.
-THIS COURT ORDERS that the Notice substantially in the form attached as Schedule "B" be and hereby is approved and shall be published, subject to the right of the Ontario Plaintiffs to make minor non-material amendments to such form as may be necessary or desirable. - 4.
-THIS COURT ORDERS that a short-form notice substantially in the form attached as Schedule "C" (the "Short-Form Notice") be and hereby is approved and shall be published, subject to the right of the Ontario Plaintiffs to make minor non-material amendments to such form as may be necessary or desirable. - 5.
-THIS COURT ORDERS that the Notice and the Short-Form Notice shall be disseminated as follows, by November 6, 2013: - a.
-Siskinds LLP and Koskie Minsky LLP (together, "Class Counsel") shall provide or cause to be provided a copy of the Notice directly, either electronically or by mail, to all individuals or entities who have contacted Class Counsel, Siskinds Desmeules sencrl ("Desmeules"), or Cohen Milstein Sellers & Toll PLLC ("Cohen Milstein")
+THIS COURT ORDERS that the notice substantially in the form attached as Schedule "B" (the "Notice") be and hereby is approved, subject to the right of the parties to make non-material amendments to such form as may be necessary or desirable. - 4.
+THIS COURT ORDERS that the Notice shall be disseminated as follows by no later than 30 days after this Order: - (a) Siskinds LLP and Koskie Minsky LLP (together, "Class Counsel") shall provide or cause to be provided a copy of the Notice and the Notice of Objection directly, either electronically or by mail, to all individuals or entities who have contacted Class Counsel, Siskinds Desmeules senerl ("Desmeules") or Cohen Milstein Sellers & Toll PLLC ("Cohen Milstein") regarding this